core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Examples
 ========

-This appendix provides some examples of the use of binding attribute / observe attributes.
+This appendix provides some examples of the use of Conditional Attributes.

 Note: For brevity the only the method or response code is shown in the header field.